18F/18f.gsa.gov/_posts/2016-03-22-what-was-your-path-to-18f.md

 _18F Design provide content, visual, and interactive design to the rest of the organization._

-> "I came to 18F from the journalism world, and many of the things that drew me to journalism drew me to 18F.
-I love knowing that I can use my technology skills to help people better perform necessary tasks and make informed decisions." - Heather Battaglia
+<blockquote>"I came to 18F from the journalism world, and many of the things that drew me to journalism drew me to 18F.
+I love knowing that I can use my technology skills to help people better perform necessary tasks and make informed decisions." - Heather Battaglia</blockquote>

-> <div class="response-block">{{ "maya" | team_photo }}
+<div class="response-block">{{ "maya" | team_photo }}

 "Prior to designing at 18F, I completed a year-long fellowship at Code for America, working with the City of San Antonio to harness the power of technology to help solve community problems.
 Before that, I practiced design and web development for startups studios, non-profits, and the entertainment and medical industries." - {{ "maya" | team_link}}</div>
 <div class="response-block">{{ "erica" | team_photo }}